-Absolutely, introducing mindful exercises like Pilates to children can help them grow and develop into strong healthy adults.
+Absolutely.
+Introducing mindful exercises like Pilates to children can help them grow and develop into strong healthy adults.
 Poor spinal alignment leads to bad posture, this can be offset in children by teaching them correct movement patterns early on through Pilates.

 Pilates is a form of fitness and exercise which is safe enough to practice every day.
 Practicing every day establishes a rhythm helping you and your body get used to the exercises.
 Once you achieve a level of consistency, you can practice it every other day.
-In fact Joseph Pilates recommended it thrice a week.
+In fact, Joseph Pilates himself recommended it thrice a week.

 Sessions can be in private or a group setting.
 Every session lasts for an hour.

-We recommend that you wear comfortable, yet form-fitting exercise clothes.
+We recommend that you wear comfortable yet form-fitting exercise clothes.
 That way we can make sure you are performing the exercises in the right alignment.
 You may choose to exercise either in bare feet or non-skid socks.

 There are, however, some benefits from Pilates that support weight loss.
-For instance: Pilates creates lean muscle mass which increases the body’s calorie-burning potential.
+For instance, Pilates creates lean muscle mass which increases the body’s calorie-burning potential.
 Pilates also promotes efficient respiration (the process of breathing), which is essential for calorie burning and tissue regeneration.
-Pilates results in improved posture, which can leave you looking longer and leaner.
-So, if you are looking to lose weight, combining Pilates with cardiovascular exercise will help you maximize weight loss.
+Pilates results in improved posture, which can leave you looking leaner and toned.

 Pilates is unlike other forms of exercise.
-We are confident that you will appreciate and benefit from the initial investment in private instruction sessions because: engaging in initial private sessions gives the instructor an opportunity to determine your personal body alignment issues, strengths and weaknesses.
+We are confident that you will appreciate and benefit from the initial investment in private instruction sessions because engaging in initial private sessions gives the teacher an opportunity to determine your personal body alignment issues, strengths and weaknesses.

-Private sessions also allow the instructor to assess how you can derive maximum benefit from group instructions by maintaining the flow of the class with the help of intentional and coordinated movements in each exercise.
+Private sessions also allow the teacher to assess how you can derive maximum benefit from group instructions by maintaining the flow of the class with the help of intentional and coordinated movements in each exercise.